EU agrees on China solar panel duties; Beijing urges dialogue

 The European Commission declined to comment.

 Chinese solar panel production quadrupled between 2009 and 2011 to more than the entire global demand.
-EU producers say Chinese companies have captured more than 80 percent of the European market from almost zero a few years ago, exporting 21 billion euros ($27 billion) to the European Union in 2011.
+EU producers say Chinese companies have captured more than 80 percent of the European market from almost zero a few years ago, exporting 21 billion euros (17 billion pounds) to the European Union in 2011.

 As a result, Chinese-made panels are as much as 45 percent cheaper than those made in Europe, industry executives say.

-Europe accounted for half of the global market in 2012, which was worth $77 billion, according to research firm IHS.
+Europe accounted for half of the global market in 2012, which was worth $77 billion (49.5 billion pounds), according to research firm IHS.

 "POISONOUS" DUTIES